Love Marmite? Then you’ll love these weird, yet wonderful, Marmite recipes.

 - 1 clove garlic

 - Lemon juice

 - 1 tbsp tahini

 - 1 tbsp Marmite

 - Blend all the ingredients together and add a little water to reach the consistency you like

 - Alternatively, stir 1 tbsp Marmite into a tub of shop-bought hummus.

-Have these delicious Marmite recipes got you in the mood to give vegan a try?
-Sign up for Veganuary and we’ll send you everything you need to try vegan for 31 days.
+Have these Marmite recipes got you in the mood to give vegan a try?
+Sign up for Veganuary.
+We’ll send you everything you need to try vegan for 31 days.